aspose-cells/Aspose.Cells-API-References/english/python-net/aspose.cells.utility/jsonutility/export_range_to_json/_index.md

 | :- | :- | :- |
 | range | [Range](/cells/python-net/aspose.cells/range) | The range. |
 | options | [ExportRangeToJsonOptions](/cells/python-net/aspose.cells.utility/exportrangetojsonoptions) | The options of exporting. |
+### Remarks

+NOTE: This member is now obsolete.
+Instead, please use ExportRangeToJson(Range range, JsonSaveOptions options) method.
+This property will be removed 6 months later since November 2022.
+Aspose apologizes for any inconvenience you may have experienced.

 ## export_range_to_json(range, options) {#Range-JsonSaveOptions}